-4.4 APPLICATION OF THE DRAFT HARVEST STRATEGY
+4.4 APPLICATION OF THE HARVEST STRATEGY

-The annual TACC is set on the basis of the response to the decision rules contained within the draft harvest strategy as described below.
+The annual TACC is set on the basis of the response to the decision rules contained within the harvest strategy as described below.

-Decision Rule 2022/23 Stock Indicator Level Outcome Part 1: Egg Production Is the model estimated egg production above the limit reference point of 20% of unfished levels?
-The 2022/23 egg production level is likely to be above the 20% level based on the CPUE proxy and weight of evidence argument.
+Decision Rule 2023/24 Stock Indicator Level Outcome Part 1: Egg Production Is the model estimated egg production above the limit reference point of 20% of unfished levels?
+The 2023/24 egg production level is likely to be above the 20% level based on the CPUE proxy and weight of evidence argument.
 Decision rule has been met.
 Go to Part 2 Part 2: TACC Determination b.
 Is standardised CPUE in a higher band than the previous season?
-CPUE increased from 0.48kg/pot-lift in 2021/22 to 0.49kg/pot-lift in 2022/23.
-This corresponds to the same 0.45-<0.50 band The CPUE band has remained unchanged b.
-Is the 2022/23 PRI at or above the threshold level of 0.25 undersize/pot- lift?
-The combined PRI was 0.09 in 2022/23.
+CPUE increased from 0.48kg/pot-lift in 2022/23 to 0.60kg/pot-lift in 2023/24.
+This corresponds to a higher 0.60 -< 0.65 band.
+The CPUE band has increased. b.
+Is the 2023/24 PRI at or above the threshold level of 0.25 undersize/pot- lift?
+The combined PRI was 0.02 in 2023/24.
 This is a significant reduction that is well below the threshold level.
 The combined PRI is below the threshold level.
 RESULT The Eastern Zone remains in the same CPUE band (0.45-<0.50) with a TACC of 21t.

-Establishing the EZ TACC for 2024/25
+Establishing the EZ TACC for 2025/26

-A direct application of the decision rules in the draft harvest strategy specifies that the same 0.45-<0.50kg/pot-lift band is retained (in Step 1).
-This is the first year that the PRI is below the threshold.
-If this is repeated in the following season the draft harvest control rule will need to be reviewed.
+A direct application of the decision rules in the harvest strategy specifies that the same 0.45-<0.50kg/pot-lift band is retained (in Step 1).
+This is the second year that the PRI is below the threshold which triggers the harvest control rule to be reviewed.